 Electrolytes are essential for human health1 and become increasingly important as physical activity levels increase.
 There are many electrolytes, but research points to sodium and potassium as the most critical for optimal hydration1.

-But where’s the best place to get electrolytes from?
+But what are the best electrolyte powders?
 If you’re health-conscious, you may be looking for a better option than a sugary Gatorade or a Powerade Zero sweetened with artificial sugar.

 Something like Liquid I.V., a popular hydration supplement, might be a better choice for those looking for a quick way to replenish electrolytes and avoid artificial flavors, dyes, and sweeteners.
 Let’s take a deeper look in our Liquid IV review.